hourchallenge/nanote/README.md

 ![nanote](http://4.bp.blogspot.com/-OwfTCgWkffQ/ULo4I2WZWQI/AAAAAAAAAEw/LW8Nx79znL8/s1600/Screenshot+from+2012-12-01+12:01:45.png)

 Press CTRL+T from nanote to edit the settings file.
 From here, you can change the path that nanote searches for notes.
 Multiple paths are separated by colons and searched in order; the final path is the one where new notes are written to.

+Use colons in note names (i.e. school:math, school:chemistry) to specify directory structure (these notes will both be stored in a "school" directory.)